Summaries of invasion fitness: species invasiveness, trait effects, and site invasibility

 Logical.
 If

-TRUE, include a tidy long table for the site×invader surface.- make_plots
+TRUE, returns a tidy long table of the site-by-invader surface.- make_plots

 Logical.
 If

-Optional character label used in plot titles and output metadata.
+Optional character label added to plot titles and metadata.

 Value